-- (1) The citizen believes deadly force is necessary to prevent an imminent threat of death, or great bodily harm, and - (2) The facts and circumstances prompting that belief would cause a person of ordinary firmness to believe deadly force was necessary to prevent an imminent threat of death, or great bodily harm, and - (3) The citizen using deadly force was not an instigator or aggressor who voluntarily provoked, entered, or continued the conflict leading to deadly force, and - (4) Force used was not excessive, i.e. it was not greater than reasonably needed to overcome the threat posed by a hostile aggressor.
+- (1) The citizen actually believes deadly force is necessary to prevent an imminent threat of death, or great bodily harm, and - (2) The facts and circumstances prompting that belief would cause a person of ordinary firmness to believe deadly force was necessary to prevent an imminent threat of death, or great bodily harm, and - (3) The citizen using deadly force was not an instigator or aggressor who voluntarily provoked, entered, or continued the conflict leading to deadly force, and - (4) Force used was not excessive, i.e. it was not greater than reasonably needed to overcome the threat posed by a hostile aggressor.

-For a citizen to have a "perfect self-defense", the questions must be answered as follows:
+In order for a citizen to have a "perfect self-defense", the questions must be answered as follows:

-- Was I in imminent threat of death, great bodily harm, or serious sexual assault?
-Yes - Would a person of ordinary firmness agree with me?
+- Was I in imminent threat of death, great bodily harm, or serious sexual assault? \Yes - Would a person of ordinary firmness agree with me?
 Yes - Was I the instigator or aggressor who provoked the conflict?
 No - Was force used excessive?
-No always be "No." Confronting a person in a lawful, official manner does not make a security officer the "instigator" or "aggressor" in a situation.
+No be charged with a crime.

-If any of the questions were answered incorrectly, the individual would then have an "imperfect self-defense" and could be charged with a crime.
+In the event that any of the questions were answered incorrectly, the individual would then have an "imperfect self-defense" and could always be "No." Confronting a person in a lawful, official manner does not make a security officer the "instigator" or "aggressor" in a situation.